hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/index.md

 ---
 name: terraform-refresh
 # Terraform Refresh
 Sometimes infrastructure may be changed outside of Terraform's control.
-Virtual machines could be deleted, firewall rules changed, hardware failures could occur causing your infrastructure to look different than what's in the state file.

 The state file represents the *last known* state of the infrastructure.
 If you'd like to check and see if the state file still matches what you built, you can use the **terraform refresh** command.